Angel8aa21/Angel8aa21.github.io/index.md

 # Angel Ochoa's Portfolio

-I am a undergraduate Computer Science student at CSUF and I expected to graduate in 2028.
+I am a undergraduate Computer Science student at CSUF and I expect to graduate in 2028.

 ## Favorite CPSC 120L Labs
 Lab 7, part 1